Text Messaging Is Absolutely Eating Phone Call's Lunch

 So, to me, the challenge is clear.
 If your franchise isn’t using text messaging in your engagement plan, you’re falling behind.
 Calls still work.
 They do.
 And I’m never going to recommend that you forego calls to simply text.
 However, the people have spoken.
 Texting is the preferred method these days.
-Welcome to 2016!
+Welcome to modern franchise development!

 Text Messaging Technology for Development Teams